 Another advantage of this partnership to the adult education program is that by helping learners obtain WORKReady!
 Certificates, the program's opportunity for increased performance-based funding improves.
-Each participant must be entered into AESIS with an appropriate certificate number.
+Each participant must be entered into AESIS.
 The participant must have earned the certificate during the fiscal year he/she attended the adult education program.